RUB-SysSec/uninformed-consent/README.md

 # Errata

-After the camera-ready deadline of ACM CCS 2019, we noticed an error in the figures depicting the interaction rates with the consent notices (Figures X--Y in the paper).
+After the camera-ready deadline of ACM CCS 2019, we noticed an error in the figures depicting the interaction rates with the consent notices (Figures 3, 4, and 6 in the paper).
 This does not affect the overall results of our experiments.
 We fixed this, along with some minor typos.
 The updated version of the paper is available at:
 * [arXiv](https://arxiv.org/pdf/1909.02638.pdf)
 * [Ruhr University Bochum website](https://www.syssec.ruhr-uni-bochum.de/media/emma/veroeffentlichungen/2019/10/22/uninformedconsent.pdf)

 # Notices

-This section depicts all of the consent notices / conditions tested in Experiments 1--3.
+This section depicts all of the consent notices / conditions tested in Experiments 1-3.
 Note that the text of the notices was translated to English from the German originals.

 ## Experiment 1: Position